 Planting Succulents

 When planting succulents in your garden, you should pay attention to the soil.
-If your soil is not naturally well-draining, you need to mix in some sand or gravel to help the drainage.
+If your soil is not naturally well-draining, you will need to mix in some sand or gravel to improve drainage.
 No succulents can tolerate standing water, so well-draining soil is key.

-Rock gardens feature various rocks and help mimic many succulents' native habits, helping the landscaped succulents look more natural.
+Rock gardens feature various rocks and help mimic the native habitats of many succulents, making the landscaped succulents look more natural.
 You can also plant the succulents in groups to help them look purposeful and avoid planting in rows, which can create the effect of soldiers in a row.

 Source: backyardville.com